The HOPE Fund is a Christian based, non-denominational, non-profit organization dedicated to helping other people everyday.

 A divorced woman was injured in a car accident.
 She was unable to work and could not receive unemployment benefits.
 Her relatives helped her until the burden became too great for them.
 HOPE helped her on a short term basis with rent, car payment, car insurance, and provided her with grocery and gas cards to get to her doctor’s appointments.

 A local mother was dealing with a 14 year old child who has suffered strokes since she was seven.
 The mother was financially challenged with medical costs in addition to living expenses.
 She needed to replace her car so she had a vehicle to reach the only doctor who was willing to treat her child.
 This doctor was located in Boston so a vehicle was extremely important in this case.
 HOPE helped her to secure a vehicle and paid for car insurance, food and gas cards.
-Her daughter has made dramatic improvements due to the treatment she received in Boston and is now able to play soccer for the first time in her life.
+Her daughter made dramatic improvements due to the treatment she received in Boston and was able to play soccer for the first time in her life.

 A local husband and wife faced hardship.
 The husband was currently disabled and the wife who had recently fallen ill was no longer able to work.
 She was in the process of applying for disability.
 HOPE provided them with wood pellets for the winter, paid their water bill on a short term basis, and provided them with food and gas cards.